 The Full Funding Grant Agreement (FFGA) was signed on October 11, 2012.
 Design is complete, and the project has been under construction since February 2010.
-At the end of October 2015, the project was 54.65% complete based on expenditures.
+At the end of September 2015, the project was 53.7% complete based on expenditures.
 There was one active construction contract: 1300 Stations and Systems/Trackwork.
 The 1252 Contract for construction of the twin subway tunnels achieved final completion on May 15, 2015.
 Financial close out of the 1252 Contract will occur in the coming months.

-The 1300 Contract was 36.8% complete on the basis of incurred cost at the end of October 2015.
-Substantial completion is scheduled for February 2018, but the SFMTA October Monthly Progress Report states that the most current accepted contractor schedule update still indicates that the station construction work is nine months behind schedule, with completion forecast in November 2018.
+The 1300 Contract was 35.2% complete on the basis of cost at the end of September.
+Substantial completion is scheduled for February 2018, but the SFMTA September Monthly Progress Report states that the most current accepted contractor schedule update indicates that the station construction work is nine months behind schedule, with completion forecast in November 2018.
 Tutor Perini Corporation (TPC) has been directed to prepare a recovery schedule to show how the accumulated delays to the construction work can be recovered.
-In the opinion of the Project Management Oversight Contractor (PMOC), significant improvements in work productivity and/or extended work shifts and added crews will be needed in order for the accumulated delays to be sufficiently recovered to meet the required RSD of December 2018.
+In the opinion of the Project Management Oversight Contractor (PMOC), significant improvements in work productivity will need to occur in order for the accumulated delays to be sufficiently recovered to meet the required RSD of December 2018.
 SFMTA has not yet received the recovery schedule from TPC, but is pursuing discussions to recover some slippage through changes in the sequence of work and through focused management attention on the factors that are impacting the progress of the work.
-As a result of the delayed completion of station construction, the current program master schedule, which incorporates the contractor's schedule updates through October 2015, indicates that Revenue Service Date (RSD) will be achieved in May 2019, five months later than the date required in the FFGA.
-The entire schedule contingency in the program master schedule has now been consumed by the delays to the station construction, and the project schedule now has negative float.
+As a result of the delayed completion of station construction, the current program master schedule, which incorporates the contractor's schedule updates through September 2015, indicates that Revenue Service Date (RSD) will be achieved in May 2019, five months later than the date required in the FFGA.
+The entire schedule contingency in the program master schedule has now been consumed by the delays to the station construction and the project schedule now has negative float.
 Further delays to the station construction may push the forecast RSD even later.

 In the opinion of the PMOC, measures implemented to recover the accumulated delays to the station construction work are not yet showing results.
 The opportunities to recover the schedule delays will be more limited as time passes, so it is very important for SFMTA and the contractor to work collaboratively to identify and implement schedule containment strategies soon.
 SFMTA also should be exploring strategies to reduce the time between substantial completion of the 1300 Contract and the RSD.
-The PMOC facilitated a schedule recovery workshop for the CSP on November 18 and 19, 2015.
-The findings of the workshop are documented in a draft report that is currently under review by FTA and SFMTA.
+The PMOC has the current Master Project Schedule (MPS) under review in preparation for a schedule recovery workshop scheduled to occur on November 18 and 19, 2015.